Trustroots/trustroots/README.md

 See `deploy/docker`.
 Run `dockerBuild.sh`.
 Then `docker push` the latest tags which are output as the last part of the `dockerBuild.sh` script.

+## Merging

+Only use `git merge --no-ff branch` or the "Create a merge commit" option on GitHub.
+We don't want to delete any commit hashes.
+No rebasing or squashing.

+We use the commit hash to track what was deployed when, so any of those operations can destroy that history, making it much harder to understand what code was deployed when in the past.

 ## License

 - [The AGPL License](LICENSE.md)